sashakolpakov/graphem/docs/installation.rst

 If you encounter installation issues:

 1. Check our `GitHub Issues <https://github.com/sashakolpakov/graphem/issues>`_
-2. Review the troubleshooting section
-3. Create a new issue with your system details and error messages
+2. Create a new issue with your system details and error messages